CKohwo/CKohwo/README.md

 ### ⚙️ Current Focus

-🚀 **ADIP (Analytical Data Intelligence Platform)** — A modular intelligence infrastructure designed to automate data ingestion, analysis, forecasting, and human readable summarization across multiple sectors.
+🚀 **ADIP (Automated Data Intelligence Platform)** — I’m developing a modular engineering framework that automates:

+- Data ingestion (APIs, scrapers, batch feeds)
+- ETL processing
+- Forecasting models
+- Analytical summaries and human-readable insights
+- Optional dashboards for exploration

-The first deployment of this system is the **Autonomous EdTech Analyst for Africa** — an AI-driven agent capable of ingesting educational data, generating insights, and producing adaptive reports without manual input.
+The first deployment of this system is the **Autonomous EdTech Analyst for Africa** — a system built to process education datasets, detect patterns, generate narratives, and support real-world decision-making.

-This project focuses on architecting the backbone of autonomous analytical systems that can scale across industries like **FinTech, AgriTech, and Public Policy Analytics**.
+ADIP is my long-term foundation for industry-grade data intelligence systems applicable to FinTech, AgriTech, Logistics, and Public Policy analytics.

 ---